 THE WITCH AND THE GHOST 1 Sam 28

 Isaiah, in the mid 8th century BCE, refers to necromancy three times in the negative context of seeking aid from the dead rather than God (8:19; 19:3; 29:4).
-In Deuteronomy, 7th century BCE, necromancy is one of a list of practices said to have been followed by the indigenous population of the land, that angered God so that He drove them out to be replaced by Israel (18:11).
+Deuteronomy, 7thth century BCE, lists necromancy is one of several practices said to have been followed by the indigenous population of the land.
+Such practices angered God so that he drove them out to be replaced by Israel (18:9-12).
+If v3 is correct, King Sha’ul would be the first to have prohibited necromancy.
+Note the absence of reference to Torah.

-The brief appearance of David, in his uncomfortable position with the P’lishtim, sets the scene for the threat that follows.
-David’s next entrance will be in ch.29. ‘”The Witch and the Ghost” stands unconnected but for vs.17ff, an interpolation by a prosaic copyist who added lines for the ghost to make sure the reader grasps the moral of the story.
-V.3 is probably also a gloss providing backstory but in so doing it does not interrupt the flow of the narrative.
+The brief appearance of David, in his uncomfortable position with the P’lishtim, sets the scene for the doom of Sha’ul that follows.
+David’s next entrance will be in ch29. ‘”The Witch and the Ghost” digresses from

-1It happened in those days that the P’lishtim gathered their camps into an army to war with Yisrael.
+1It happened in those days that the P’lishtim gathered their camps’ forces into an army to war with Yisrael.
 Achish said to David: “Know for sure that you go and camp with me, you and your men.”

 2David replied: “That way you will know what your servant does.”

-Achish said: “That way I’m going to make you my permanent headguard.”
+Achish said: “That way I’m going to make you my permanent bodyguard.”

 (3Sh’muel had died.
 All Yisrael had wailed for him.
 He had been buried in Ramah, his city.